Aaron Purcell, Director, Special Collections and University Archives

 Anthony Wright de Hernandez, Community Collections Archivist

-The primary purpose of Special Collections is to collect, preserve, arrange, describe, and provide access to unique historical materials and significant research collections.
+The primary purpose of Special Collections and University Archives is to collect, preserve, arrange, describe, and provide access to unique historical materials and significant research collections.
 To support and complement this primary mission, we engage in many other activities and offer several services.

 Scanning and Copying

 Compliance with copyright restrictions on use of photocopies and scans are the responsibility of the patron.
-Special Collections reserves the right to refuse to accept a request to make copies or scans if, in its judgment, fulfillment of that request would involve violation of copyright law.
-Permission/order forms are available from Special Collections.
+Special Collections and University Archives reserves the right to refuse to accept a request to make copies or scans if, in its judgment, fulfillment of that request would involve violation of copyright law.
+Permission/order forms are available from Special Collections and University Archives.

-Special Collections has for many years been involved in an effort to make our department—its materials and their accessibility—known across all elements of campus.
-To that end, an active program of instruction through university courses has been developed, and instructional sessions both to introduce Special Collections and to enrich more specific topics are available to all instructors.
-For more information on these services or to request a session, contact Special Collections directly (see contact information to your left) or use the request form on the Library's webpage.
+Special Collections and University Archives has for many years been involved in an effort to make our department—its materials and their accessibility—known across all elements of campus.
+To that end, an active program of instruction through university courses has been developed, and instructional sessions both to introduce Special Collections and University Archives and to enrich more specific topics are available to all instructors.
+For more information on these services or to request a session, contact Special Collections and University Archives directly (see contact information to your left) or use the request form on the Library's webpage.

 Though we do many sessions for the History and English departments, as one might expect, we have also provided instruction to classes in Art History, Architecture, Africana Studies, Appalachian Studies, Cinema, Engineering, Forest Resources, Humanities, Horticulture, Public Administration, Science and Technology Studies, and others.
 We continue to offer sessions to K-12 classes from time to time, as well.